sendwyre/yes-compliance-token/YESToken.md

 One deployed contract of this token encompasses a single ecosystem of recognized minters in the space.
 This ensures that any partner attempting to query compliance status need not ask many minters separately, but rather query them all through a single token.
-The original owner of the contract (Wyre, in our case) ultimately controls the ecosystem of authorized validators.
+The _ecosystem owner_ (original owner of the contract - Wyre, in our case) ultimately controls the list of authorized validators.

 ### Specification